FluxML/MLJFlux.jl/docs/src/workflow examples/Composition/composition.md

 will be transparent.

 ### Training the Composed Model
 It's indistinguishable from training a single model.
-Isn't MLJ beautiful?

 ````@example composition
 mach = machine(pipeline, X, y)